Iowa vs Grand Canyon Prediction, Game Preview: NCAA Tournament First Round

 The Hawkeyes lead the nation in assists, it has the ability to score inside and out, and beyond Garza, there’s enough size to be able to handle the bulk in the interior.
 They’ll move the ball around, they’ll get the open shots, and they’ll at least be even in the rebounding margin.

-They’ll be bothered by the Coyote D, but they’ve been playing stronger defense over the second half of the season to go along with their scoring punch.
+They’ll be bothered by the Antelope D, but they’ve been playing stronger defense over the second half of the season to go along with their scoring punch.

 – College Basketball Experts Picks For Iowa vs Grand Canyon